cherren8/Cohesion/README.md

     o	Another problem that may arise in time series at high frequency is autocorrelation.
 Autocorrelation may inflate correlations between taxa.
 One possible way to account for autocorrelation would be to calculate connectedness using the first differences of the dataset.
 Correlations on the first differences would indicate whether changes in two populations are synchronous.

-•	Datasets containing samples from different sites where most OTUs are not shared. o	OTUs being present at one site but absent at others may generate spurious correlations between taxa.
+•	Datasets containing samples from different sites where most OTUs are not shared.
+OTUs being present at one site but absent at others may generate spurious correlations between taxa.

 ## Diagnostic tests when cohesion is used as a predictor in a regression